keerthikancharla/SpringTest/README.md

 # SpringTest
-This is a sample repository for learning spring
+This is a sample repository for learning spring.
+This is just for learning purposes only.